Sensitivity analysis of Burgers' equation with shocks: General scalar conservation laws with convex fluxes

 \subsection{Regularities in the random space}

-We study the solution's regularity in the random space in this section.
-It is the counterpart of Section~\ref{sec:random}.
+Studying the solution's regularity in the random space is the same as the analysis carried out in Section~\ref{sec:random}.
 Due to the complexity of the formula, we only present the first derivative in $z$ of~\eqref{ode01F}.
-Higher derivatives are all similar.
+One takes the first derivation of~\eqref{ode01F}: